kengyn/shopping-cart/README.md

 Shopping site with ability to

 - add any number of items to cart
-- calculate estimated total in cart
+- calculate total in cart
 - remove items from cart

-github pages doesnt like the new version of react router :(
+Built with

+- HTML/CSS
+- JavaScript
+- React
+- React Router